w3f/General-Grants-Program/grants/speculative/skynet-substrate-integration.md

 ### Team's experience

-The Skynet Labs team (recently renamed from Nebulous) has been responsible for the development and oversight of the Sia blockchain network and serveral projects in its ecosystem for many years.
-The team's most recent significant project is Skynet, a web-accessible decentalized storage protocol built to enable usage of Sia storage for users and developers without reliance on running any specialized software or obtaining any cryptocurrency.
-Skynet hosts over 200 community-created web apps, and has been seen many signifigant partnerships and integrations.
+The Skynet Labs team (recently renamed from Nebulous) has been responsible for the development and oversight of the Sia blockchain network and several projects in its ecosystem for many years.
+The team's most recent significant project is Skynet, a web-accessible decentralized storage protocol built to enable usage of Sia storage for users and developers without reliance on running any specialized software or obtaining any cryptocurrency.
+Skynet hosts over 200 community-created web apps, and has been seen many significant partnerships and integrations.

 ### Team Code Repos